Matt Smith, our Founder and CEO, talks about COVID-19, adapting to working from home, and responding to the pandemic with innovation.

 We were fortunate that we are quite a mobile, distributed workforce in the first place.
 We already were heavy users of online platforms like Slack, Zoom and Miro.
 The team already benefited from flexible work arrangements, with many opting to work from home one day a week, so it was a change but it wasn’t a fundamental revolution.
 For myself, rather than jumping on a plane every week, I could focus more whilst working from home.

 We prioritised checking in on our team’s health and wellbeing.
-Harry, our People and Culture Lead, set up a WFH Slack channel and doubled-down on setting up weekly team meetings to check in and share any updates to create a sense of community.
-Myself and my leadership team focused on maintaining our supportive culture by frequently bringing all the team together, checking in, and making time for the small things like virtual drinks on a Friday.
+Harry, our People and Culture Lead, set up a WFH Slack channel and doubled down on setting up weekly team meetings to check-in and share any updates to create a sense of community.
+I and my leadership team focused on maintaining our supportive culture by frequently bringing all the team together, checking in, and making time for small things like virtual drinks on a Friday.
 On one occasion we had a Zoom dress-up theme (with matching backgrounds)!

 How do you think the Energy & Resources sector responded as a whole?